 "I've heard Susan DeGroot speak of their charity work overseas and am simply amazed by the number of people who they help with vision issues.
 If and when I decide to get corrective surgery, there is no question where I'm going."- K.B. / Google / Apr 12, 2019

 Every individual, from young children to older adults, can benefit from receiving treatment for whatever eye conditions may be negatively impacting their vision and quality of life.
-When you arrive at our Bozeman, MT office experiencing discomfort or complications, we will listen to your concerns and perform a comprehensive eye examination.
+When you arrive at our Billngs, MT office experiencing discomfort or complications, we will listen to your concerns and perform a comprehensive eye examination.
 Once we have diagnosed your condition, we will work with you to figure out the best course of action and develop a personalized treatment plan to restore your eye health and vision.
 Depending on your issue, your treatment plan may include nonsurgical solutions (such as prescription eye drops or eyeglasses) surgical options (such as cataract surgery, MIGS, or implant lens surgery).

 - Recovery Time

 At Vance Thompson Vision, our dedicated team of eye doctors is committed to maintaining your comfort and quality of life, as well as improving your overall eye health.
 After we have conducted a full eye assessment, we will be able to diagnose your condition and present you with your best options for treatment.
 If you're experiencing difficulties seeing, dry eye, or other inconveniences and discomforts, we encourage you to get in touch with our Billings, MT office at your earliest convenience.
 Schedule your one-on-one appointment with a member of our highly trained team.